borntofrappe/flutter-animation-tutorial/README.md

 In the `build` function return a `Scaffold` widget with several fields and a specific widget tree.

-In a column add a `ClipRRect` widget to show a clippd version of the image associated with the trip.
+In a column add a `ClipRRect` widget to show a clipped version of the image associated with the trip.

 ```dart
 ClipRRect(child: Image.asset())